bjoernbessert/haproxy-cert-otf/README.md

 - Implement Lets Encrypt for public domains

-- Load an index of all existing certs in memory on HAProxy startup (Lua + stick-tables).
+- Load an index of all existing certs in memory on HAProxy startup (Lua + HAProxy stick-tables or Lua + HAProxy maps).
 Would save the filesystem lookups.

 - Implement locking mechanism (preventing the generation of certificates for same FQDN at the same time)
+  - HAProxy 1.8:
-  - HAProxy 1.8: Use stick-tables + get/set via Lua (connect with tcp socket to local tcp HAProxy socket to execute commands)
+    - Use HAProxy stick-tables + get/set via Lua (connect with tcp socket to local tcp HAProxy socket to execute commands)
+    - Use HAProxy maps + get/set via Lua
-  - HAProxy 1.9: Use stick-tables + get/set directly from Lua
+  - HAProxy 1.9: Use HAProxy stick-tables + get/set directly from Lua

 - Implement haproxy reload? (through supervisor?) - maybe faster than restart
   - maybe try supervisor + "-W" from haproxy